friends-of-ute-valley-park/friends-of-ute-valley/src/content/leavenotrace/leave-what-you-find.md

 - **Observing wildlife from a distance.**

   Enjoy watching wildlife in their natural habitat without interfering.
-Feeding animals or approaching them can alter their behavior and endanger their safety and yours.
+Not leashing your pets, feeding animals or approaching them can alter their behavior and endanger their safety and yours.

 - **Taking photos instead of souvenirs.**